top of page

 Thank you for travelling with us as we embarked three months ago on our 'once-in-a-lifetime' cruise from North to South Pole; we hope you enjoyed our travel moments as much as we enjoyed visiting parts of the world on our bucket list.

-Join us as we experience our next adventure, the 'Argentina Chapter', one month exploring a new part of the world.
+Join us as we experience our next adventure, the 'Argentina Chapter', a month-long exploration of a new part of the world.

 Why do you think the Antarctic peninsular is not part of the continent?
 The peninsular itself is part of the Antartic landmass with no breaks.